FlatIO/api-client-python/docs/CollectionApi.md

 # create an instance of the API class
 api_instance = flat_api.CollectionApi(flat_api.ApiClient(configuration))
 parent = 'root' # str | List the collection contained in this `parent` collection.
 This option doesn't provide a complete multi-level collection support.
-When sharing a collection with someone, this one will have as `parent` `sharedWithMe`.  (optional) (default to root) sort = 'sort_example' # str | Sort (optional) direction = 'direction_example' # str | Sort direction (optional) limit = 25 # int | This is the maximum number of objects that may be returned (optional) (default to 25)
+When sharing a collection with someone, this one will have as `parent` `sharedWithMe`.  (optional) (default to 'root') sort = 'sort_example' # str | Sort (optional) direction = 'direction_example' # str | Sort direction (optional) limit = 25 # int | This is the maximum number of objects that may be returned (optional) (default to 25)